Anne Lindboe: Children's Ombudsman

 She has compared long time child custody conflicts to child neglect, and has suggested that mediation between parents should be mandatory before such cases are brought in for court.

 In the summer of 2012, she was interviewed for Vårt Land, where she proposed that religious male circumcision be replaced with a symbolic ritual.
 Invited in Helsinki at the NOCIRC & Sexpo symposium on 2 October 2012, Lindboe confirmed that she was approached by the Simon Wiesenthal Centre, but upheld her view that traditional male circumcision should be banned.

 In 2013, Lindboe and the children's ombudsmen from Sweden, Finland, Denmark and Iceland along with the Chair of the Danish Children's Council and the children's spokesperson for Greenland passed a resolution to "Let boys decide for themselves whether they want to be circumcised."
 They further declared that "Circumcision without a medical indication on a person unable to provide informed consent conflicts with basic principles of medical ethics."

 After her departure in 2018, she became the chair of the National Association of Private Kindergartens.
 She resigned her position on 3 January 2022 with immediate effect.

-Personal
+Personal life

-Anne Lindboe is married and has three children.
+Anne Lindboe has three children.
 The family lives in Ullevål Hageby, Oslo.
+In June 2026, Lindboe announced her engagement to Pål Sandvid following a five-year relationship.
+Their wedding, which was originally scheduled on 28 August that year, was postponed after it coincided with the death of King Harald V.